jneem/jneem.github.io/_drafts/ids.md

 and contents "\* work", and add an edge from the line `dA/2` to the line `x5/0`.

-Let's have a quick look at how this is implemented in `quilt`, by taking a peek at the [API docs](https://??).
+Let's have a quick look at how this is implemented in `ojo`, by taking a peek at the [API docs](https://??).
 Patches, funnily enough, are represented by the [`Patch`](https://??) struct, which basically consists of metadata (author, commit message, timestamp) and a list of [`Change`](https://??)s.
 The `Change`s